passmarked/vnu/README.md

 [Passmarked](http://passmarked.com) makes use of the vnu validator from w3c.
 To handle our processing a small docker image using Alpine OS was made to have a quick and scalable service running that our tests can hit.

 W3C hosts a public version for anyone interested over at [validator.w3.org](http://validator.w3.org).
+We also host our hosted version open to the public at [vnu.passmarked.com](https://vnu.passmarked.com), please consider other users when using.

 # Building